aamotz001/Stock-analysis/README.md

 ### Stock Performance

 First we want to use our analysis to assess the stock performance of the 12 companies of interest.
+Below, the results of the calculations for the two years are given (Fig 1 shows 2017 and Fig 2 shows 2018).

 ![alt text](https://github.com/aamotz001/Stock-analysis/blob/main/Resources/Stocks_2017.png)
 __Figure 1: Stock data 2017__

+Figure 1 shows that overall, the companies did fairly well, with only the "TERP" ticker showing a negative return (and even so, at roughly 7% it is not catastrophic).
+As well, the total daily volumes are of large magnitude, assuring us that our results are relevant on a large scale.

 ![alt text](https://github.com/aamotz001/Stock-analysis/blob/main/Resources/Stocks_2018.png)
 __Figure 2: Stock data 2018__

+Figure 1 shows that overall, the companies did fairly well, with only the "TERP" ticker showing a negative return.
+As well, the total daily volumes are of large magnitude, assuring us that our results are relevant on a large scale.

 ### Execution Time